 Speaking of refreshments, a good town to stop by for such is Te Aroha.
 The town also has a cool walk up Mt Te Aroha, as well as mineral hot pools.

-The Best Accommodation in Rotorua with Restaurants
+Accommodations in Rotorua with the Best Restaurants

 - Prince’s Gate Hotel